ColuLocalNetwork/fuse-inventory-manager/README.md

 * There's a 1 second delay between each blockchain transaction so be patient :)

 The task uses [truffle framework](https://truffleframework.com/).

-## Developing
-### Run locally: `npm run dev`
-This task will run the application and start listening on port `8080`.

-Under the hood, we use a complete [Osseus](https://github.com/colucom/osseus) stack.

-You will find the local configuration at [LOCAL.js](https://github.com/ColuLocalNetwork/inventory-manager/blob/master/config/LOCAL.js).

 ## Contributing